EveTheWizard/CustomMTGDeckbuilder/README.md

 # CustomMTGDeckbuilder
-Wanted to make a webapp for my friends to be able to make custom decks on for out custom card format.
+Wanted to make a webapp for my friends to be able to make custom decks on for our custom card format.